Kostanios/bluebriks/cli/README.md

     FASTIFY_PORT=3006
     ```

-3. Build the CLI tool:
+3. Build the CLI tool (also you have an option to use already compiled file:
     ```sh
     go build -o blueprint-cli
     ```